 - personalization: taking things too personally or feeling actions are specifically directed at you

 - mental filter: picking out a single negative detail and dwelling on it exclusively so that the vision of reality becomes darkened

 You and your therapist can use the journal to help replace negative thought patterns or perceptions with more constructive ones.
 This can be done through a series of well-practiced techniques, such as:

 - learning to control and modify distorted thoughts and reactions

 - learning to accurately and comprehensively assess external situations and reactions or emotional behavior

 - practicing self-talk that is accurate and balanced

 - using self-evaluation to reflect and respond appropriately

-Patients can practice these methods on their own, with a therapist, or in controlled settings in which they’re confronted with challenges and then allowed to build on their ability to respond successfully.
-Another option is online CBT, which allows patients to practice these methods in the comfort of their own home or office.
+You can practice these coping methods on your own or with your therapist.
+Alternately you can practice them in controlled settings in which you’re confronted with challenges.
+You can use these settings to build on your ability to respond successfully.
+Another option is online CBT.
+This allows you to practice these methods in the comfort of your home or office.

 - anxiety disorders